linux-system-roles/snapshot/README.md

 ### snapshot_lvm_all_vgs

 This is a boolean value with default false.
 If true the role will snapshot all VGs on the target system.
+If false, the snapshot_lvm_vg must be set.

 ### snapshot_lvm_vg

 If set, the role will create snapshots for all the logical volumes in the volume group.
 If snapshot_lvm_lv is also set, a snapshot will be created for only that logical volume in the volume group.
+If neither snapshot_lvm_all_vgs or snapshot_lvm_set are set, snapshot_lvm_vg is required.

 ### snapshot_lvm_lv